-- One proviso be added in section 330(1) providing enhanced punishment up to ten years imprisonment with minimum punishment of sentence of seven years if hurt is caused while in police custody or in jail including payment of compensation to the victim. - Second proviso for causing grievous hurt while in such custody providing minimum punishment of sentence of ten years imprisonment including payment of compensation to the victim. - A new section be added as section 302A providing punishment for causing death in police custody or in jail including payment of compensation to the nearest relation of the victim. - A new section be added after section 348 providing for punishment for unlawful confinement by police officer for extorting information etc. as provided in section 348 with minimum punishment of imprisonment for three years and with imprisonment which may extend to seven years. - 65.
-The High Court Division also was of the view that a new section should be added after section 44 of the Police Act keeping the same inconformity with the recommendation made in section 54 of the Code.
-The High Court Division has given to the following directions to be complied with by the authority: - No police officer shall arrest a person under section 54 of the Code for the purpose of detaining him under section 3 of the Special Powers Act, 1974. - A police officer shall disclose his identity and if demanded, shall show his identity card to the person arrested and to the persons present at the time of arrest.
+One proviso be added in section 330(1)

+providing enhanced punishment up to

+ten years imprisonment with minimum

+punishment of sentence of seven years

+if hurt is caused while in police

+custody or in jail including payment

+of compensation to the victim.

+- (b) Second proviso for causing grievous hurt while in such custody providing minimum punishment of sentence of ten years imprisonment including payment of compensation to the victim. - (c) A new section be added as section 302A providing punishment for causing death in police custody or in jail including payment of compensation to the nearest relation of the victim. - (d) A new section be added after section unlawful confinement by police officer for extorting information etc. as provided in section 348 with minimum punishment of imprisonment for three years and with imprisonment which may extend to seven years.